rlab874/rlab874/index.md

 exercises, research, and technical projects; gained experience with Python, SQL, and various data tools and frameworks while working in teams using Agile methodologies.

-#### Technical Projects:

-* InstaPyBot: Personally developed an app for automated interaction with Instagram allowing the user to like and comment on images and follow other users; built to better understand how automation works utilizing Python and InstaPy [ InstaPy Link]

-LaBreche Household | Wilmington, DE Jun 2016 – Feb 2023
+LaBreche Household | Wilmington, DE Jun 2016 – Present
 Stay-At-Home Father / Homeschool Teacher
 *  Completed Bachelor of Science in Computing Security and Technology, graduating summa cum laude, and inducted into the Upsilon Pi Epsilon Honor Society while concurrently